 - Administering NEUP R&D awards to support NE’s goal of integrating R&D at universities, national laboratories, and industry to revitalize nuclear education and support NE’s R&D program objectives as defined in the NE R&D Roadmap through Consolidated Innovative Nuclear Research (CINR) awards.

-- Attracting the brightest students to the nuclear professions and supporting the Nation’s intellectual capital in nuclear energy related engineering and relevant nuclear science, such as health physics, nuclear materials science, radiochemistry, and applied nuclear physics through scholarships and fellowships awards.
+- Attracting the brightest students to the nuclear professions and supporting the nation’s intellectual capital in nuclear energy-related engineering and relevant nuclear science, such as health physics, nuclear materials science, radiochemistry, and applied nuclear physics through scholarships and fellowships awards.

-- Improving relevant university and college infrastructures for conducting nuclear energy related R&D and educating students, and;
+- Improving relevant university and college infrastructure for conducting nuclear energy-related R&D and educating students through infrastructure awards.